JUANITACABALLEROV/GOALSandPROCESSES/README.md

 The formalizations of the approach can be found in the Supplementary Material folder (formalizations.pdf) in the document High-Level Requirements-Driven Business Process Compliance.

+Moreover, this folder also contains additional goal models, process models, mapping, and requirements files.

 ## Prototype

 As  Git subtrees, the Python3 and the React Beta prototypes can be found.